azzeloof/prusacam/README.md

 - Start the service by running `sudo systemctl start prusacam.service`
 - Check that the service is working by running `sudo systemctl status prusacam.service`

 And that should be it!
-Images should now be appearing on the Prusacam dashboard, and the service should autostart with you power on the pi.
+Images should now be appearing on the Prusacam dashboard, and the service should autostart when you power on the pi.